Skip to content

 Ignoring certain tags

-If you want to ignore certain tags from the registry for any given image, you can define a comma separated list of glob-like patterns using the following annotation:
+If you want to ignore certain tags from the registry for any given image, you can define a comma-separated list of glob-like patterns using the following:

 You can use glob patterns as described in this documentation

-If you want to disable updating an image temporarily, without removing all of the configuration, you can do so by just ignoring all tags, effectively preventing the image updater to consider any of the tags returned from the registry:
+If you want to disable updating an image temporarily, without removing all the configuration, you can do so by just ignoring all tags, effectively preventing the image updater from considering any of the tags returned from the registry:

 Please note that regular expressions are not supported to be used for patterns.